Mat Collishaw and the Genetic Algorithms

 Snark.art and OG.Art have announced Heterosis, a groundbreaking art collection and immersive metaverse experience brought to life by established...

-A pair of bananas could become a horse and a poppy seeds bun could be stubble being shaven – you never know with Christoph Niemann and his illustration.
+A pair of bananas could become a horse or a poppy seeds bun could be stubble being shaved – you never know with Christoph Niemann and his illustrations.

 Christoph Niemann (b.
-1970) is an illustration superstar and one of the reasons why New Yorker’s covers are so beloved.
-He created dozens of covers for New Yorker, New York Times, Wired and many other magazines.
-Educated in Stuttgart, at the State Academy of Fine Arts.
+1970) is an illustration superstar and one of the reasons why The New Yorker covers are so beloved.
+He created dozens of covers for The New York Times, National Geographic, and Wired among many other magazines too.
+He has also made live drawings during the Venice Biennale, Olympic Games in London, and the New York City Marathon.
+His designs were purchased by big labels such as Hermés, Google, LAMY, and The Museum of Modern Art.
+Niemann studied in Stuttgart, at the State Academy of Fine Arts.

-His illustrations are often critical of the current world, political situation or today’s society.
-Even though they’re light in their form, they always make oneself ask difficult questions about themselves and are technical masterpieces, showing Niemann’s untamed imagination and out-of-the-box thinking.
+Niemann’s illustrations are often critical of the current world, politics, or modern society.
+Even though they are light in form, the images always make the viewer ask difficult questions about themselves.
+His works are also technical masterpieces, showing the artist’s untamed imagination and out-of-the-box thinking.

-You can find the works he creates in his free time, as a part of his project “Abstract Sunday” on his Instagram and Facebook.
+You can find pieces Niemann creates in his free time as a part of his project “Abstract Sunday” on his Instagram and Facebook.

-They are some of the best examples of what untamed imagination can create from everyday items when you look at them from a different perspective.
+These are some of the best examples of what the untamed imagination can create from everyday items when one looks at them from a different perspective.